About the indoor environment and health

 A poor indoor environment can affect our health

-How cold and damp houses affect health
+Cold and damp houses and health

 Poor quality of housing in New Zealand